jsightapi/cli/README.md

 - `jsight version` - outputs the current version of JSight CLI.
 - `jsight help` - outputs the manaul fo JSight CLI.
-- `jsight doc html <jsight file>` - parses the `<jsight file>` and outputs the corresponding html document or an error description.
+- `jsight doc html <jsight file>` - parses the `<jsight file>` and outputs the corresponding html document (or an error description).

 Example: